rcls/gpsfreak/README.md

 **Output 4**
 : Mid frequency 3.3 V CMOS.
 3 MHz to 325 MHz.
 DC coupled.

+**GPS Input** for an active L1 and/or L5 GPS antenna.
+It provides 3.3 V (or 5 V) antennae power.
+The voltage selection is a strap resistor on board.

 **USB-C**
 : Power (approx 2 W) and data (USB FS).

-The high frequency outputs provide complete coverage of 3 MHz to 800 MHz with ≈ nano-Hertz resolution, and then select frequencies to 1.6 GHz.
+The high frequency outputs provide complete coverage of 3 MHz to 800 MHz with ≈ pico-Hertz resolution, and then select frequencies to 1.6 GHz.
 (There is a region around 520 MHz where the LMK05318b is operated outside its documented range, but I have seen no issue with this.)